Here comes Harmony: AI sex robots with new 'X-Mode' ship in September

 The incoming additions to the app include new avatar and gameplay options like an in-app store where you can purchase outfits or gifts for your avatar, or unlock additional content, as well as improvements to the AI, the graphics and the interface.

-"We have plans to have 15 layers of AI, one layer adding more advances to the previous one," Guile Lindroth, Realbotix artificial intelligence and content director said.
+"We have plans to have 15 layers of AI, one layer adding more advances to the previous one," Guile Lindroth, Realbotix artificial intelligence and content director, said.
 "We are currently on the fourth level."

-With its focus on crafting app and AI-enabled smarts for RealDolls, Realbotix has long promised to bring the Harmony app to iOS users, too, but doing so will require accommodating Apple's App Store review guidelines, which prohibit "overtly sexual or pornographic material."
+With its focus on crafting app and AI-enabled smarts for RealDolls, Realbotix has long promised to bring the Harmony app to iOS users too, but doing so will require accommodating Apple's App Store review guidelines, which prohibit "overtly sexual or pornographic material."

 To that end, Realbotix plans to release a PG version of the app called "Realdoll X" with the nudity and X-rated chat options stripped out.
 Android users will be able to add the adult content back in via the Realbotix website, while iOS users will have to access the adult content using companion software on their computer.
 Realbotix expects the new app and software to launch in October, Lindroth says.